Sunset at Mrs Macquarie's Chair, one of the best places to visit in Sydney

 Sunset at Mrs Macquarie’s Chair

 Mrs Macquarie’s Chair is a popular and one of the most beautiful Sydney landmarks.
 Back in 1810, convicts hand carved an exposed sandstone rock into the shape of a bench, on a peninsula in Sydney Harbour, for Elizabeth Macquarie, the wife of Major-General Lachlan Macquarie, Governor of New South Wales.
 The best time to visit this incredible landmark is during sunset where you can enjoy the colourful show setting behind the Sydney Harbour Bridge and the Opera House.
-You can also opt to do a Kayak Tour around Sydney Harbour!

 Sydney Opera House

 There’s 2 obvious landmarks in Sydney that you need to visit, whether you’re a local or tourist.
 The Sydney Opera House is one of them, and is definitely one of the best places to visit in Sydney.
 It took $102 million AUD and 14 years to construct.
-Did you know you can also take a guided tour of the Opera House!

 Sydney Harbour Bridge